tillmanjex/ofTombola-sequencer/README.md

 The Tombola Sequencer is a MIDI note generator that "sequences" notes based on the simulated physical behavior of bouncing balls and is very much a copy of the Teenage Engineering OP-1 Tombola Sequencer.
 Each ball represents a MIDI note and upon colliding with any object, the ball sends that MIDI note.

-There is no hard limit to the amount of balls the user can generate except for the internal area of the Tombola - if it is left enclosed.
+There is no hard limit to the amount of balls the user can generate except for the internal area of the Tombola, if it is left enclosed.
 The Tombola is a hollow hexagon which provides playground for the balls to bounce within.
 The user has control over the size, spin and rotation (individual line segments) of the Tombola, which allows for a multitude of obstacle arrangements for the balls to deal with.
 Additionally the amount of bounce and also the mass of the balls are user controllable.

 ## Usage